Snowfork/snowbridge/docs/markdown/concepts/polkadot-light-client/interactive-protocol.md

 If we use the author of the initialization transaction, we still need to cater for the possibility that they -- intentionally or not -- time out on the second transaction.

 ### Optimistic scheme

-A protocol with competing initialization transactions for a given statement $S_n$ is only required whenever
+A protocol with competing initialization transactions for a given statement $S_n$ is only required whenever:

 1. the designated relayer for $S_n$ times out on the initialization transaction or submits a malicious statement $S'_n$
 2. the designated relayer for $S_n$ times submits a valid initialization transaction, but times out on the finalization transaction